Take MOT tester annual training and assessments

 Take at least 3 hours of training each year (you need to do 16 hours in the rolling 5-year period).

-Book your annual assessment.
+Book and take your annual assessment.

 Record your assessment result.